 Draw relevant figures/graphs/charts

-Ideas can pop up anytime - always have pen and paper ready!
+Ideas can pop up any time – always have pen and paper in close reach…

-You might not always have a pen and paper to hand, but you probably have a cellphone close by.
-Write down your ideas in a text message, a note page on your phone, or you can even make a voice recording.
+If you don’t have a pen and paper when an idea comes to you, you may have a mobile phone at hand.
+Write down the idea as an SMS or on a note page on your phone, or you may even make a voice recording.

-Write the main idea/topic you will be working with in the middle of a sheet of paper.
+Write your main idea/topic in the middle of a sheet of paper.

-Write down any new ideas or connections that you come up with – be spontaneous!
+Write down the ideas as they come to you – be spontaneous!

-Finally, look for any connections or ideas that you want to highlight, focus on, and potentially develop further.
+Finally, Look for connections and relationships between ideas that you want to highlight, focus on, and potentially develop further.

 Use lowercase letters.
 Lowercase letters are easier to read and remember than uppercase letters.

-To start, write down everything you know, and also what you want to know more about that relates to your theme.
-This can be done in a more or less coherent text.
+Write down everything you know and everything that you want to find out about the topic in a more or less coherent text.

-Free writing is a technique to help move your ideas forward.
+Freewriting is a technique for developing your ideas further.

 Chose the topic you want develop, and make this the heading.

-Write non-stop for between 10–30 minutes without lifting your fingers from the keyboard or pen from the paper.
+Write non-stop for 10–30 minutes, without lifting your fingers from the keyboard or your pen from the paper.

-Afterwards, read through the text, highlight any key points and begin to structure your ideas.
+Read through your text, underline or highlight keywords and important phrases, and begin to organise your ideas.

-Brainstorming some initial ideas can help you to formulate a problem or research question.
-Write down all the questions and ideas that come to mind – you can re-examine and take some of these ideas out at a later stage.
-As you get to know a topic better, you will gradually be able to ask more precise questions.
-Perhaps new questions or angles will appear that you had not previously considered.
-Think carefully about: what interests you?
-What engages you most about a particular topic or idea?
-Try to formulate full answers to these questions.
-You might want to use these ideas later as a starting point for your introduction.
+Brainstorming some initial ideas can help you develop a research question.
+Write down all the questions and ideas you can think of - you can critically re-examine and delete the ones you do not like afterwards.
+As you become more familiar with the topic, you will gradually be able to pose more precise questions.
+Perhaps new questions will arise, and you will come up with new angles that you had not previously thought about.
+Reflect upon what interests you th emost.
+Why do you find this so engaging?
+Formulate this in full sentences that can later be used as a starting point for your introduction.

-In a new document, write down five new versions based on these two
+Take a blank sheet of paper or a new document and write five new variants based on these two.

 Talk about your writing

-Talk about your assignments with your fellow classmates and anyone else you would like.
-Putting your ideas into words and explaining them to others can be a very helpful process.
-Why do you think this topic is interesting?
-What do you want to find out?
-Are there any problems you expect to encounter?
-How can these be dealt with?
-Presenting drafts for your classmates is an excellent way to get started.
+Talk about your assignment with fellow students and others who want to listen.
+Putting your ideas into words and explaining them to others can be very helpful.
+Why do you find this particular topic interesting?
+What do you wish to achieve?
+What research questions do you have in mind?
+How may they be answered?
+Presenting drafts and ideas to a fellow student can be an excellent way of getting started.